 Please note that finder.com.au is an online comparison service and is not in a position to recommend specific products, providers and services.
-You can use the debit card wherever Visa is accepted, including ATMs and merchants.
-Visa has one of the biggest networks worldwide.
+You can use the debit card wherever MasterCard is accepted, including ATMs and merchants.
+MasterCard has one of the biggest networks worldwide.

 Will travel to NZ ( North Island), Which bank will not charge a ATM fees for my Citi Bank Plus Account Debit Card ?

 Citibank will not charge ATM fees for using your Citibank Plus debit card.
 There is one branch in Auckland.